moseswmwong/Celebrity-Identification-Neural-Network/README.md

 # Reporting Client Devices

 After AI processing, results can be found inside subfolder 'result'.
-Subsequent processes can display on local machine, or further process these images for example, to display on a web page.
+Subsequent processes can display them on local machine or to perform further processings for example to display them on a web page.

 # Training Arrangements
 ### Number of Epochs